adlnet/xAPI-Spec/xAPI.md

 For example, consider the statement "Ben passed explosives training", and a follow up
 statement: "Andrew confirmed \<StatementRef to original statement\>".
-The follow up statement will not mention "Ben" or "explosives training", but when fetching statements with an actor filter of "Ben" or an activity filter of "explosives training", both statements match and will be returned so long as they fall into the time or sequence being fetched.
+The follow up statement will not mention "Ben" or "explosives training", but when fetching statements with an Actor filter of "Ben" or an activity filter of "explosives training", both statements match and will be returned so long as they fall into the time or sequence being fetched.